 Arizona includes machine guns in the definition of “prohibited weapon,” and prohibits anyone from knowingly manufacturing, possessing, transporting, selling, or transferring a prohibited weapon.
-However, this rule does not apply if the machine gun is possessed, manufactured, or transferred in compliance with federal law.1 Federal law prohibits the possession of newly manufactured machine guns, but generally allows machine guns to be registered so long as they were manufactured prior to May 19, 1986.
-Federal law also permits the transfer of machine guns lawfully owned prior to May 19, 1986 if the transfer is approved by ATF.
+However, this rule does not apply if the machine gun is possessed, manufactured, or transferred in compliance with federal law.1 Federal law requires machine guns to be registered with the Bureau of Alcohol, Tobacco, Firearms & Explosives (ATF), and generally prohibits the transfer or possession of machine guns manufactured after May 19, 1986.2 In December 2018, ATF finalized a rule to include bump stocks within the definition of a machine gun subject to this federal law, meaning that bump stocks will be generally banned as of March 26, 2019.3

 See Machine Guns & Automatic Firearms Policy Summary for for a comprehensive discussion of this issue.